SAP/sap-btp-service-operator/README.md

 Valid time units for `rotationFrequency` and `rotatedBindingTTL` are: "ns", "us" or ("µs"), "ms", "s", "m", "h".</br>
 `status.lastCredentialsRotationTime` indicates the last time the `ServiceBinding` secret was rotated.

-During the transition period, there are two (or more) `ServiceBinding`: the original and the rotated one (holds the `services.cloud.sap.com/stale` annotation, which is deleted once the `rotatedBindingTTL` duration elapses).
+During the transition period, there are two (or more) `ServiceBinding`: the original and the rotated one (holds the `services.cloud.sap.com/stale` label, which is deleted once the `rotatedBindingTTL` duration elapses).

-**Note:**<br> It isn't possible to enable automatic credentials rotation to an already-rotated `ServiceBinding` (with the `services.cloud.sap.com/stale` annotation).
+**Note:**<br> It isn't possible to enable automatic credentials rotation to an already-rotated `ServiceBinding` (with the `services.cloud.sap.com/stale` label).

 You can also choose the `services.cloud.sap.com/forceRotate` annotation (value doesn't matter), upon which immediate credentials rotation is performed.
 Note that the prerequisite for the force action is that credentials rotation `enabled` field is set to true.).